trochr/ScrollStuff/README.md

 ------

 - Some sites (such as github) block modifications of the DOM by externally loaded script.
 See more info on [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
-- Apple Safari (at least on iOS) does not permit the usage of Bookmarklets

 Testing page
 -----